Mohamed-Shabanpour/robust-facility-location-carbon-uncertainty/EXECUTIVE_SUMMARY.md

 - Illustrates the impact of carbon pricing on network structure and assignment decisions.
 - Provides a reproducible modelling framework for sustainability-aware supply chain design.

-### Research Positioning
-The project is positioned within the Operations Research and Supply Chain Management literature and serves as a methodological foundation for doctoral research on robust and sustainable network design under uncertainty.